Snake9889/CMP/README.md

-# MultiTune
+# CMP
-# BINP programm based on ICA, PCA and some else
+# BINP programm for measuring of current.